SpikeInterface/spikeinterface/doc/index.rst

 With a few lines of code, SpikeInterface enables you to load and pre-process the recording, run several state-of-the-art spike sorters, post-process and curate the output, compute quality metrics, and visualize the results.

 .. warning::

     a major API improvement: the :code:`SortingAnalyzer`.
 To read more about this, checkout the `enhancement proposal <https://github.com/SpikeInterface/spikeinterface/issues/2282>`_.
     Please refer to the `stable documentation <https://spikeinterface.readthedocs.io/en/0.100.4>`_.
-    Learn how to :ref:`update your code here <From WaveformExtractor to SortingAnalyzer>` and read more about the :ref:`SortingAnalyzer here <Postprocessing module>`.
+    Learn how to :ref:`update your code here <tutorials/waveform_extractor_to_sorting_analyzer:From WaveformExtractor to SortingAnalyzer>` and read more about the
+    :ref:`SortingAnalyzer here <modules/postprocessing:Postprocessing module>`.